 by Mozilla (www.mozilla.org) or Microsoft (www.microsoft.com).

 The firefox.exe file is not a Windows core file.
 The application listens for or sends data on open ports to a LAN or the Internet.
 It is digitally signed.
-Firefox.exe is able to record inputs and monitor applications.
-Therefore the technical security rating is 23% dangerous, however also read the users reviews.
+Firefox.exe is able to record keyboard and mouse inputs and monitor applications.
+Therefore the technical security rating is 23% dangerous, however you should also read the user reviews.

 You can uninstall Mozilla Firefox, update it, or get help from the software vendor.
 Click on www.mozilla.com/en-US/firefox/new/ to update it, click on support.mozilla.com/en-US/home for support, or click on Mozilla Firefox in Windows Control Panel (Software or Programs category) to uninstall it.

 Important: Some malware camouflages itself as firefox.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder, for example Trojan.Generic.2500867 (detected by BitDefender), and Generic.dx!goq (detected by McAfee).
 Therefore, you should check the firefox.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.